gristlabs/grist-help/help/linking-widgets.md

 For example, let’s say you have a table of `Departments` in a company, and a table of `Employees`, with each employee tied to some department.
-You can have one Table widget listing departments, and serving as a selector for a second Table widget listing employees:
+You can have one Table widget listing departments and serving as a selector for a second Table widget listing employees:

 <div id="carousel-ex1" class="carousel slide" data-interval="false">
   <!-- Indicators -->